Temporal Counterfactual Explanations of Behaviour Tree Decisions: Definitions

 We motivate our decision to include $\mathcal{A}_i$ and $d_i$ in this extended definition by noting that querying the behaviour and actions taken by a robot is an important aspect of explainable robotics \citep{wachowiak2024people}.
 If a node or subtree can only ever execute one action primitive, then this addition is redundant.
 However, if a node is capable of executing more than one action, our formulation is required in order to explain why one action was executed instead of another (see Section \ref{sec:architecture_explanation_generation}).
 This distinction is also useful for differentiating between intentions (decisions) and executions, where the actual execution of a decision may fail.

 Here we also note an important assumption we make going forward: that the functions $p_i$, $d_i$, and $r_i$ are deterministic.
 This assumption is necessary for the counterfactual search we present in Section \ref{sec:architecture_explanation_generation} (Algorithm \ref{alg:counterfactual_search}), as it repeatedly executes $p_i$, $d_i$, and $r_i$, which must return consistent results.
 Similarly, $f_i$ should be deterministic in order to ensure that the explanations are consistent with the real environment.
+For a discussion on this limitation and on future work arising from it, see Section \ref{sec:limitations}.